4 Causes Of Congestion In Infants

 The quality of the air around your baby can totally affect their nasal passage and cause congestion.
 Warm dry air from heating systems, or from cooking, can cause baby congestion.
 Try minimising your use of artificial heating where possible, and invest in a humidifier for baby’s room to see if that helps.

 The changes in weather can certainly cause congestion.
 During the winter, we’re more exposed to colds, flu and artificial heat, while in spring/summer the pollen count can really cause us problems, especially if your little one suffers from hay fever.
-You can read about hay fever prevention here.

 4. Common Cold